creynaud/hands-on-django-doc/source/create_django_project.rst

 Open http://127.0.0.1:8000/ in Firefox or Chrome.
 You should see a page saying "It worked!".

+The Django development server automatically reloads Python code for each request as needed.
+You don’t need to restart the server for code changes to take effect.
+However, some actions like adding files or compiling translation files don’t trigger a restart, so you’ll have to restart the server in these cases.

 Running the admin and syncing the database
 ------------------------------------------